From setup to shot data in minutes

 Mount Your Phone

-Position your iPhone at the end boards, aimed at the net or shooting zone.
+Position your phone at the end boards, aimed at the net or shooting zone.
 A tripod is ideal — a board ledge, water bottle, or puck bag works too.

 Landscape or portrait · Any stable surface · No special mount needed